 For example, where your employment contract stipulates that you must provide X number of months of notice, you are liable to pay compensation in lieu of notice if you wish to terminate the contract without fully serving out your notice.

 The only exception to having to pay compensation in lieu of notice is if you are terminating your employment contract without notice because your employer has breached the terms of the employment contract.

 For example, where your employer fails to pay your salary within 7 days of the due date.

 What Options are Available to Me?

-If your employment contract contains an LDC and you are considering whether to breach your contract, the following options are open to you:
+If your employment contract contains a liquidated damages clause and you are considering whether to breach your contract, the following options are open to you:

 1. Fulfil the terms of your employment contract

 You may wish to continue working for your employer until you can terminate the contract without being in breach.
 If you do so, you will not be liable to pay your employer compensation.